-Some sensitive land may also contain 'special land', such as qualifying foreshore, seabed, riverbed or lakebed.
-Special land must first be offered back to the Crown before OIA Consent can be granted.
+Some sensitive land may also contain 'fresh or seawater interests' (previously known as 'special land'), such as qualifying foreshore, seabed, riverbed or lakebed.
+Fresh or seawater interests must first be notified and offered back to the Crown before OIA Consent can be granted.

-The Crown will accept the offer if it considers that Crown ownership of the land is in the interests of the public.
-If the Crown accepts this offer, it is only entitled to the part of the land which is "special".
+The Crown may accept the offer but may decide not to if the amenity and conservation value outweighed or the Minister is not satisfied with the amount of compensation to be paid to the owner of the fresh or seawater interest.
+If the Crown accepts this offer, it is only entitled to the part of the land which is "fresh or seawater interests" and compensation may be claimed

-Farm land
+Farm Land